 Each student will also receive a list of skills to learn for each clinical course.
 Students are expected to demonstrate competency for the skills as defined in the syllabus and are expected to perform these various nursing procedures in the skills lab and/or the hospital/clinical setting.
 Instructors validate student competency by initialing each skill demonstrated and signing the student's skills checklist.
 STUDENTS MUST SUBMIT A COPY OF THE COMPLETED SKILLS CHECKLIST TO THEIR FACULTY AT THE END OF EACH TERM.
 Students are encouraged to maintain the original skills checklists for their personal files.
-In addition to the skills checklists, the instructor at the end of each clinical course completes the addition to the skills checklists, the instructor at the end of each clinical course completes the clinical evaluation form.
+In addition to the skills checklists, the instructor at the end of each clinical course completes the clinical evaluation form.